Chechen leader Kadyrov’s son takes over as president of Russian football club Akhmat

 "I have proposed the candidacy of Akhmat Kadyrov, who is the Minister of Physical Culture and Sports of the Republic of Chechnya, for the post of the [football] club's president," he continued.
 "The Board of Directors approved Akhmat Ramzanovich as President of Akhmat Football Club."

-"It does not mean that I would be staying aside after I have resigned from the post of the club’s president," Daudov noted.
-"Being the President Emeritus of the club, I will exert any possible effort to ensure that the experience that I had accumulated in the capacity of the head of the Russian Premier League club is further employed for the benefit of our home club."
+"This does not mean that I will be stepping aside after I have resigned from the post of the club’s president," Daudov noted.
+"Being the President Emeritus of the club, I will exert every possible effort to ensure that the experience that I accumulated in my capacity as the head of the Russian Premier League club is further employed for the benefit of our home club."

+The new president of the Akhmat Grozny FC, Akhmat Kadyrov, 18, was also appointed on May 21 the minister of physical culture and sports of the Russian Republic of Chechnya.

+The Russian Premier League (RPL) is the highest professional football league in Russia.
+It was established in late 2001 and is made up of 16 football clubs.